eric1278/yuan-fu-dao/class-1.md

 - like this: f = open('1.txt', 'r')

+f is a object.
+A instance of the "open" class

  First, you should have the "1.txt" file.
 The parameter "r" is the abbreviation for "read".

  except "r", you can still fill :